Introduction to Module

 Tools to Assist Students

-In the following booklets, students learn about the parts of the IEP and the input they provide in the development of each.
+In the following booklets, students learn about the parts of the IEP and the input they provide in the development of each part.
 Download and print out a booklet for each student or use the digital version to make adaptations to meet the learning and communication style of the individual.
 One booklet is designed for elementary and the other for secondary students.

 One of the ways in which many students lead their IEPs is to introduce the meeting by sharing a presentation that reflects their preference, interests, needs and strengths.
 Depending upon the age, communication and learning styles of the student, the presentation might be in different formats.
 These examples include preschool to high school students.